MK8: valid for printers with Mk8 hotend (Ender 3, Ender 3 PRO, Ender 5, CR-10, Anet Et4, Anet A6, Anet A6, Anet A8, Geeetech A10)

 Mk10: valid for printers with Mk10 hotend (Geeetech A10M, etc)

-Volcano: valid for e3d volcano hotends or compatible (Artillery X1, Artillery Genius)
+Volcano: valid for e3d volcano or compatible hotends (Artillery X1, Artillery Genius, Artillery X2, Genius Pro, etc.)

 Brass: supplied with the printer, valid for printing the most common materials (PLA, PETG, ABS, ETC).
 They have better thermal conductivity than steel nozzles